Building from source on Unix-based operating systems#

 MPI installation#

+This step is optional.
 Skip this chapter if you do not intend to use CHarm on distributed-memory system like HPC clusters.

 Choose an MPI implementation (e.g., OpenMPI, MPICH) and either build the MPI library from source or install it using your package manager.